jerrychihchun/pseudo-profundity/README.md

 # Pseudo-profundity Detection

 This is a text classification task predicting the presence of pseudo-profundity.
-The older classifiers presented below are now removed and newer notebooks will continue to be updated in the new compact remaining notebook.
+The older classifiers presented below are now removed and newer methods will continue to be updated in the new compact one notebook.

 Pseudo-profound quotes/texts are labelled as **vacuous** and as **mundane** otherwise: